-Finally, in September of this year the Climate Group launched their third initiative EV100, which aims to transition businesses from their petrol and diesel fleets to entirely electric vehicles.
+Finally, in September of this year, the Climate Group launched their third initiative EV100, which aims to transition businesses from their petrol and diesel fleets to entirely electric vehicles.
 As the graph below illustrates, globally the number of electric vehicles on the roads has grown exponentially since 2010.
-While this trend is encouraging it does little to curtail the impact that the transport sector has on global emissions, of which it is now the fastest growing contributor.
-Recognising this both the public and private sector are now investing in providing the infrastructure needed to make electric vehicles more accessible; namely increasing the number charge points.
+While this trend is encouraging it does little to curtail the impact that the transport sector has on global emissions, of which it is now the fastest-growing contributor.
+Recognising this both the public and private sector are now investing in providing the infrastructure needed to make electric vehicles more accessible; namely increasing the number of charge points.
 So entrenched is the perception that electric vehicles will run out before reaching a charge point, the phrase ‘Range Anxiety’ was added to the Oxford English Dictionary in 2013.

 While this issue persists it’s beginning to feel more soluble.
-Analysis conducted by Nissan concludes that based on current trends, charge points will actually outnumber tradition petrol stations in the UK by 2020.
-In London alone officials have recently announced plans for 1500 new charging points by 2020.
+Analysis conducted by Nissan concludes that based on current trends, charge points will actually outnumber traditional petrol stations in the UK by 2020.
+In London, alone officials have recently announced plans for 1500 new charging points by 2020.
 Proposals such as these are also being implemented globally, led by China who in just the past year have installed 800,000 new charging points.

 The rapid advancement in technology is also making electric vehicles more accessible.
 Falling battery costs and reduced charging times have eased the burden on consumers.
-Nissan have installed 4000 new ‘fast chargers’ globally, which deliver 80% charge in just 30 minutes.
+Nissan has installed 4000 new ‘fast chargers’ globally, which deliver 80% charge in just 30 minutes.
 Not to be outdone Daimler, BMW, Volkswagen and Ford have committed to rolling out 400 public charging points across Europe that will provide 75% charge to a small car in a rather impressive 4 minutes (about the time taken to refuel a car at a conventional petrol station).
-Such innovations have meant companies such as Volvo can commit to all new cars being electrified after 2019, and given the U.K and French governments the confidence to implement legislation banning the sale of petrol and diesel vehicles beyond 2040, in an attempt to reduce their overall emissions and improve air quality.
+Such innovations have meant companies such as Volvo can commit to all new cars being electrified after 2019 and given the U.K and French governments the confidence to implement legislation banning the sale of petrol and diesel vehicles beyond 2040, in an attempt to reduce their overall emissions and improve air quality.

 The Climate Group recognises the need for progress in this area to be reciprocated by the business world, as they account for half of all registered vehicles.
 Currently the only policy of its kind, 10 businesses have already signed up to the scheme, committing to a complete switch to electric vehicles by 2030.
-As well this, members are expected to install a battery charging infrastructure to incentivise customers and staff to make the switch.
-Additionally timetables are expected to lay out future transitions, sending a strong market signal, which in turn will reduce costs and increase investment into the sector.
+As well, members are expected to install a battery charging infrastructure to incentivise customers and staff to make the switch.
+Additionally, timetables are expected to lay out future transitions, sending a strong market signal, which in turn will reduce costs and increase investment into the sector.

-As with the previous two Climate Group initiatives there is also strong business case for becoming a member.
-Electric vehicles are cost effective to run and easier to maintain.
+As with the previous two Climate Group initiatives, there is also a strong business case for becoming a member.
+Electric vehicles are cost-effective to run and easier to maintain.
 The British Vehicle and Rental Leasing Association calculated that per mile charging represents a saving of between 80-90%, compared to petrol and diesel refuelling, depending on where you’re based.
 This equates to an approximate saving of £100 per 1000 miles which, for larger fleets regularly undertaking long journeys amounts to significant savings.
 Further encouragement is offered in the form of government grants, where in the UK £4,500 is offered towards the cost of a standard electric vehicle and £500 to a charging point.
 The hope is that based on the financial and environmental considerations discussed, this latest program will quickly gain momentum.

-Currently the Climate Group is working to integrate the three campaigns, through enhanced profiling and knowledge sharing between its members.
+Currently, the Climate Group is working to integrate the three campaigns, through enhanced profiling and knowledge sharing between its members.
 As the moral arguments are now being supported by the increasing economic sense of the three campaigns, the hope is that companies will sign up to multiple programs and use the initiatives to lead by example, as the business world looks to adapt to the environmental challenges ahead.